-Although the United States Mint made Susan B. Anthony dollars for a total of four years (1979 to 1981, and again in 1999) several varieties add to the excitement of collecting them.
-Two of them are quite significant, and one of them usually sells for more than $100.
-Use the descriptions and photos below so you can identify your valuable Susan B. Anthony dollars.
+Several varieties add to the excitement of collecting them.
+Two of them are pretty significant, and one of them usually sells for more than $100.

 01 of 06

 The mint created two working coin hubs in 1979 that yielded two different types of obverse dies.
-The first type had a wide rim which resulted in the date being very close to the rim.
-These dies were only used to mint SBA dollars in Philadelphia ("P' mint mark).
+The first type had a wide rim, resulting in the date being positioned very close to the rim.
+Unfortunately, these dies were only used to mint SBA dollars in Philadelphia ("P' mint mark).
 Therefore, coins minted in Denver ("D" mint mark) and San Francisco ("S" mint mark) do not have this variety.

 Look for a thick rim where the date is very close (about the width of the numeral 1 in the date) to the rim.
 The United States Mint also produced special three-coin collector sets of the Susan B. Anthony dollar.
 Some of these sets have been known to contain the Near Date variety.
-This variety is the scarcer of the two and carries an additional premium that is reflected in the price and value of the coin.
+This variety is the scarcer of the two and carries an additional premium reflected in the price and value of the coin.

 02 of 06